 All KS2 children leave with increased water confidence and it is our aspiration that they are able to swim 25m using a recognised stroke.

 We are proud of the way our Lunchtime Supervisors and PALs have taken on the ‘active lunchtimes’ programme so enthusiastically and we are already noticing a drop in the number of lunchtime incidents reported.
 Both adults and children are aware of the necessity of the programme and both spoke frankly and honestly to our LSSP specialist when she came to find out how the programme was running, in order for her to make changes that are specific to our school and environment.

 We feel that our varied curriculum, opportunities to re-visit and build on skills learnt, willingness to work with outside agencies and School Improvement Liverpool means that we provide our children with opportunities to:

 - Socialise with different peer groups;

 - Be signposted to local, regional and national clubs;

 - Understand the benefits of leading a healthy active lifestyle.

-The children have attended competitions including Dodgeball, Football, Boccia, Gymnastics and Dance.
+The children have attended competitions including Dodgeball, Football, Matball, and Athletics.

 Several groups of SEND children have taken part in a SEND inclusive Festival and will attend a Boccia and New Age Kurling Development Competition later this term.

 We have also taken full advantage of the opportunities provided by the two amazing Football clubs in our city with all year groups working with coaches from the Jamie Carragher Foundation and Y3/4 working with Everton in the Community, and we hope to build on these links in the future.